howonlee/Cantor-Time/index.md

 ====

 Impact: this is how people should do estimations.
 Also good reason to not do estimations at all, just keep track of the doublings and make the exponent smaller

+Maybe you could play find-and-predict-the-hole-size, having found the exponent, fractal dimension, etc of the actual real error cantor set